acm-uic/student-task-manager-sig-mobile-dev/README.md

 For that reason, I gathered information on the process of app development with extensive research.

-Here are the basic steps I found.
+Here are the basic steps I found, we'll be using this process for all our projects.
+The goal is to give us a basic process to work with while still allowing flexibility and creativity with the app.